dinandmentink/nova-markdown/README.md

 ![Dcreative Open Source](/images/dcreative-open-source.svg)

 This project is proudly created and maintained by [Dcreative](https://www.dcreative.nl).
 Dcreative is a tiny webdevelopmment agency in the Netherlands.

+I have benefited a lot from PHP, Laravel, and countless other open source projects.
+Nova Markdown is my small contribution in return.
+Has Nova Markdown been useful to you?
+Feel free to drop me a [thank-you note](mailto:dinand@dcreative.nl) or [donate a beer](https://paypal.me/dinandmentink).
+Regardless, I'm happy to provide Nova Markdown.

 Contributors: